theotziol/fuzzymind/readme.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under LGPL 3.0.
+See the `LICENSE.txt` file for details.

 ## Caveats

 The app was developed with TensorFlow version 2.9.1 which supports CUDA acceleration on Windows, and Streamlit version 1.33.0.
 These 2 libraries have an unmatched dependency, the protobuf library.
-Using **--use-deprecated=legacy-resolver** in **pip install** command currently solves this issue.
-If you are running a different OS, or you don't have/need CUDA-GPU deep learning accelerations, consider installing the latest versions.
+Using **--use-deprecated=legacy-resolver** in **pip install** command currently solves this issue. *If you are running a different OS, or you don't have/need CUDA-GPU deep learning accelerations, consider installing the latest versions*.

 ## Found us

-This app was developed by Theodoros Tziolas during his PhD studies and under the guidance of Professor Elpiniki Papageorgiou and is a property of the [ACTA Lab](https://acta.energy.uth.gr/).
-Visit our lab website to discover more great projects or request collaboration.
+This app was developed by Theodoros Tziolas during his PhD studies and under the guidance of Professor [Elpiniki Papageorgiou](https://www.energy.uth.gr/www/index.php/en/personnel/papageorgiou-elpiniki) and is a property of the [ACTA Lab](https://acta.energy.uth.gr/).
+Visit our lab website to discover more great projects or to request collaboration.